 Mammogram.
 This type of X-ray creates pictures of the inside of the breast.

 Ultrasound.
 This test uses sound waves to create images of the inside of the breast.

-CT (computed tomography) or MRI (magnetic resonance imaging).
-These imaging tests create images of the inside of the breast.
+CT or MRI.
+These imaging tests create detailed images of the inside of the breast.
 A CT uses X-rays.
 An MRI uses magnets and radio waves.